cloudfoundry-community/ntp-release/README.md

 ```

 Note: It's not terribly important to disable competing timekeepers; all
-timekeepers, if properly configured, should all converge to the same time.
+timekeepers, if properly configured, should converge to the same time.

 ## Developer Notes